usbbluetooth/usbbluetooth/doc/README.md

 This library has been programmed in C. You can find information on how to compile, install and use it in the [C API document](API_C.md).

 You can also find documentation for the [C# API](API_CSharp.md).

-## Architecture

-You may find more information about the design and architecture of this software in the [Architecture](Architecture.md) document.